UKCloud/documentation/articles/vmware/vmw-gs-build-vm-vcd.md

 You should have created a compute service and VDC within your account.
 For more information, see the [*Getting Started Guide for UKCloud for VMware*](vmw-gs.md#creating-your-ukcloud-for-vmware-estate).

 You should also have created an edge gateway, which enables communication between your VDC and the outside world.
 For more information, see [*How to build an edge gateway using the UKCloud Portal*](vmw-how-build-edge.md).
-The steps in this guide assume that you've converted your edge gateway to an advanced edge.
-For more information, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).

 ## Create a network